MoshikMash/DSWorkFlow/README.md

+# DSWorkFLow
-## DSWorkflow is a framework for conducting experiments which investigate data scientists’ thinking processes and which carry out both quantitative as well as qualitative analyses of their workflow.
+DSWorkflow is a framework for conducting experiments which investigate data scientists’ thinking processes and which carry out both quantitative as well as qualitative analyses of their workflow.

 ## DSWorkFLow Components:
 1. Data Collection